rm-controls/rm_manual/README.md

 Affiliation: [Dynamicx]()<br />
 Maintainer: QiayuanLiao, liaoqiayuan@gmail.com**

-The rm_base package has been tested under [ROS] Melodic and Noetic on respectively 18.04 and 20.04.
+The rm_hw package has been tested under [ROS] Melodic and Noetic on respectively 18.04 and 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 [![Build Status](http://rsl-ci.ethz.ch/buildStatus/icon?job=ros_best_practices)](http://rsl-ci.ethz.ch/job/ros_best_practices/)